-Oregon's next big hiking destination may be where you least expect it.
+Oregon's next big outdoor adventure destination may be where you least expect it.

 As the state's most popular destinations and trails continue to crowd, ardent adventurers may be looking for something new with more space to roam.
 The new, 62-mile Corvallis-to-the-Sea Trail offers just that in a well-marked, temperate route linking the central Willamette Valley to the Pacific Ocean.